-At least 5 school days before the meeting, the Clerk will:
+At least 12 school days before the meeting, the Clerk will:

-- confirm and notify the complainant of the date, time and venue of the meeting, ensuring that, if the complainant is invited, the dates are convenient to all parties and that the venue and proceedings are accessible - request copies of any further written material to be submitted to the committee at least 5 school days before the meeting.
+- confirm and notify the complainant of the date, time and venue of the meeting, ensuring that, if the complainant is invited, the dates are convenient to all parties and that the venue and proceedings are accessible - request copies of any further written material to be submitted to the committee at least 7 school days before the meeting.

-Any written material will be circulated to all parties at least 3 school days before the date of the meeting.
+Any written material (or pdf by email) will be circulated to all parties at least 5 school days before the date of the meeting.
 The committee will not normally accept, as evidence, recordings of conversations that were obtained covertly and without the informed consent of all parties being recorded.